Our vision is to be the accepted PAIONeer in sedation and anesthesia; helping advance patient care.

 PAION AG reports regularly and promptly on the development of its business as well as the net assets, financial position and operational results for the entire group.
 The Annual Financial Report is published within 90 days from the end of the respective financial year.

-Further information about transparency and communications can be found in the Investor Relations section of this annual report.
+Further information about transparency and communications can be found in the Investor Relations section of the Annual Report.

 Shareholders and Annual General Meeting

 The shareholders of PAION AG are entitled to exercise their rights at the Annual General Meeting.
 Each share entitles the holder to one vote.
 The shareholders have the possibility to exercise their voting rights themselves or of appointing a proxy in writing.
-PAION AG implemented facilitating measures for the shareholders to exercise their voting rights by appointing a representative assisting in the exercise of shareholder’s voting rights in accordance with their instructions.
-All reports and documents required to be made available for inspection in connection with the Annual General Meeting are also posted on the PAION webpage in accordance with legal requirements www.paion.com/media-and-investors/annual-general-meeting/.
+PAION AG implemented facilitating measures for the shareholders to exercise their voting rights by appointing a representative assisting in the exercise of shareholders’ voting rights in accordance with their instructions.
+All reports and documents required to be made available for inspection in connection with the Annual General Meeting are also posted on the PAION webpage (http://www.paion.com/media-and-investors/annual-general-meeting/).

 Auditing of the financial statements

 The consolidated financial statements of PAION AG are drawn up by the Management Board in accordance with the International Financial Reporting Standards.
 Following vote at the Annual General Meeting, Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft, branch office (Zweigniederlassung) Cologne, (“Ernst & Young”) was commissioned by the Supervisory Board to audit the annual and consolidated financial statements of PAION AG.
 It was agreed upon between the Supervisory Board and Ernst & Young that the auditor would report to the Chairman of the Supervisory Board or to the Chairman of the Audit Committee, without delay all findings and events essential for the fulfilment of the duties of the Supervisory Board that were discovered during the audit.
 Furthermore, the auditor is required to inform the Supervisory Board and the Audit Committee, or to include a note in the auditor’s report, if he discovers any facts during the audit that are not consistent with the Declaration of Compliance issued by the Management Board and the Supervisory Board in accordance with section 161 of the German Stock Corporation Act.
-For a copy of the audit summary and consolidated financial statements we refer to the report by the Supervisory Board within the annual report.
+In regard to the audit of the consolidated financial statements and the audit and adoption of the financial statements by the Supervisory Board we refer to the report of the Supervisory Board.